dwjoyce/pythonbook/chapters/Slicing sequences.rst

 This should print off each letter in turn.
 Remember, the offset refers to how many places from the beginning, or the left, the item is to be found.

-If we want to refer to item not from the beginning, but instead from the end, we simply use negative numbers:
+If we want to refer to an item not from the beginning, but instead from the end, we simply use negative numbers:

 .. image:: /images/alien_pizza/indexing-all.pdf
     :width: 200 pt